aminrj/aminrj.github.io/_posts/2026-03-05-attack-patterns-red-teaming.md

 Together with the [MCP tool poisoning]({% post_url 2026-02-26-mcp-tool-poisoning %}) and [cross-server exploitation]({% post_url 2026-02-24-owasp-agentic-top-10-in-practice %}) attacks from earlier in this series, these experiments expose a consistent pattern: agentic AI systems have a fundamentally different attack surface than traditional applications, and testing them requires a fundamentally different methodology.

-This article is that methodology.
 It maps attack patterns to three industry frameworks (OWASP Agentic Top 10, MITRE ATLAS, CSA), walks through a complete 5-phase red team assessment against real lab infrastructure, and provides hands-on tooling with PyRIT and Promptfoo.

 All labs, configurations, and attack scripts referenced in this article are reproducible and available in the [companion GitHub repository](https://github.com/aminrj-labs/mcp-attack-labs/tree/main/labs/03-red-team-assessment).